snow-hai/Libadwaita-KDE/README.md

 # Libadwaita KDE
 A attempt at porting the Libadwaita look to KDE/Qt.
 This is a work in progress, install scripts, and further things will be added in the future.
+A SDDM theme isnt planed anymore, just use GDM.

 ---